top of page

 The Aube: Why Champagne’s Wild & Rebellious South is Stealing the Spotlight

-Updated: May 3
+Updated: Mar 3

 The Region Champagne Tried to Erase

 Despite this deeply rooted history, when the newly formed Institut National des Appellations d'Origine (INAO) drew the boundaries of the appellation in 1908, the Aube was excluded from the official Champagne designation.
-The rationale?
 The region was deemed too distant, too Burgundian in style, and too difficult to control.

 Pinot, and all the Grapes You Forgot Existed